ProgramadoresChile/SDKBCI_Node/README.md

 ## Setup

-Install with `npm install bci` or add to your Gemfile :)
+Install with `npm install bci` or add to your npm :)

 ## Usage